gregorwolf/SAP-NPM-API-collection/apis/approuter/README.md

 Property  | Additional Property | Description
 -------- |:--------:| -----------
 ForwardAuthToken | x | If `true` the OAuth token will be sent to the destination.
 The default value is `false`.
 This token contains user identity, scopes and other attributes.
 It is signed by the UAA so it can be used for user authentication and authorization with backend services.<br> **Note:** if ProxyType set to `on-premise`, ForwardAuthToken property should not be set.
 Timeout |  x | Positive integer representing the maximum wait time for a response (in milliseconds) from the destination.
-Default is 30000ms.**Note:** The timeout specified will also apply to the [destination's logout path](#destinations-property) (if you have set one).
+Default is 30000ms.**Note:** The timeout specified will also apply to the [destination's logout path](#destinations-property) or [service's logout path](#services-property) (if you have set one).
 PreserveHostHeader | x | If `true` , the application router preserves the host header in the backend request.<br />This is expected by some back-end systems like AS ABAP, which do not process x-forwarded-* headers. sap-client | x | If `true`, the application router propagates the sap-client and its value as a header in the backend request.<br />This is expected by ABAP back-end systems.

 <br />**Note:**
 * In case destination with the same name is defined both in environment destination and destination service, the destination configuration will load from the environment.
 * When configuration of a destination is updated on runtime, the changes will not be reflected automatically to Approuter.
 It is required to restart  Approuter in order to apply the changes.
 * Destination service available only in Cloud Foundry.
+* Destinations on destination service instance level are not supported.

 ### UAA configuration